27th August 2005: Microsoft Virus Control

 Note the expiry date: some time in 2038.
 So they can tie my previous searches to me, even though I've rebooted and got a new IP address since then; it's the same PC, same cookie, so they can still tie that search down to me.
 If I log in to Gmail, or check how my website's Google adverts are performing, then they know that that cookie refers to me, and the registration information I have supplied to them for the email account and advertising account (which includes my bank details so they can pay me for any adverts clicked on).

 It's pretty scary stuff; it's also been public knowledge for a long time (at least for anyone who cares to think for a few minutes about how data can be linked to other data).
 C|Net have simply drawn attention to it.
-Use Google at your own risk, as with any service.
-Clear your cookies every time you visit Google to mitigate the risk.
+Use Google at your own risk,

 It's not a huge issue, so my take is that C|Net have hyped it, and that Google have over-reacted to C|Net's hype.